-If a family has decided to withdraw support, please pause, use the language below and follow these suggested steps:
+If a family has decided to pursue end-of-life care, please pause, use the language below and follow these suggested steps:

-Step 1: Acknowledge the family’s request to withdraw support.
+Step 1: Acknowledge the family’s request.
 Let them know you will start the “next steps.”

-Step 2: Explain the decision to withdraw is not an immediate process.
+Step 2: Explain that the transition to end-of-life care is not an immediate process.
 It puts in motion a process of notifying those involved in end-of-life care, which could take up to an hour.

 Step 3: Suggest the family take this time to spend with their loved one, or take a break to get a cup of coffee or walk outside for some fresh air.